aaronmsimon/unity-kings-of-the-beach/README.md

 ### Next Steps for Menu UI
 - ~~Enable manual list~~
 - ~~Content drawer to toggle manual list or Resources path~~
+- ~~Complete all Athlete selections~~
+- Populate defaults
-- Complete all Athlete selections and turn into a Prefab
+- Turn into a Prefab
 - Populate SO with selections